Explained: What Are ERC-20 Tokens and ERC-20 Standard?

 Commonly, ERC-20 tokens are bought, sold, exchanged, or traded on cryptocurrency exchanges.
 They are storable in any Ethereum compatible wallets, like MetaMask and MyEtherWallet, paper wallet, wallet app, or even a hardware wallet like Trezor or Ledger Nano S.

 Which Cryptocurrencies Are Based on The ERC-20 Standard?

 There are plenty of token standards on the Ethereum blockchain.
 While ERC-20 tokens are among the most popular.
 According to Etherscan, more than 200,000 ERC-20-compatible tokens exist on Ethereum’s main network.
-Among them, plenty of the top digital currencies by The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
-In other words, it... serving different purposes.
+Among them, plenty of the top digital currencies by market cap serving different purposes.